How to Cook Spaghetti Squash

 Roast in the oven for 30-50 minutes.
 This will depend on the size of your squash, an average sized squash will take about 40 minutes.
 If it’s small, check it after 20-30 minutes.
 To check if it’s ready, remove it from the oven and try dragging a fork across the flesh.
 If it easily starts to peel away, it’s done.
 If it’s still hard, put it back in the oven.
 Once it’s tender and you can peel the strands away with a fork, it’s ready.

 Using a fork, scrape the squash into strands.
 I like to wait for it to cool down, making this part a lot easier!
 Now it’s ready for using in recipes or just eating!

 So that’s how to cook spaghetti squash!
 Well, that’s how I do it anyways.
-I prefer roasting it at a higher temperature over baking it on a pan face done.
+I prefer roasting it at a higher temperature, face up, rather than baking it on a pan face down.
 I find this method yields a much better flavour and texture for perfect spaghetti squash every time.